Starts at Work and Extends to the Home

 If People Can't Show Up, They Can't Move Up

-In 2019, access is both physical and digital.
+Access is both physical and digital.
 We must lead in making investments in bridging the digital divide as well as invest in transportation infrastructure.
 If we do not eliminate our dividing lines, we will never achieve our full potential as individuals or as a community.

 We must ensure that our city is accessible and inclusive by: